VDA5050/VDA5050/VDA5050_EN_V1.md

 AGV comes online:

-1. Set the lastwill to „uagv/v2/manufacturer/SN/connection“ with the field `connectionState` set to `CONNECTIONBROKEN`, when the mqtt connection is created.
+1. Set the last will to „uagv/v2/manufacturer/SN/connection“ with the field `connectionState` set to `CONNECTIONBROKEN`, when the mqtt connection is created.
 2. Send the topic „uagv/v2/manufacturer/SN/connection“ with `connectionState` set to `ONLINE`.

 All messages of this topic should be send with a retained flag.